JasonSwingen/js-outdoors/_posts/2020-09-07-swinging-for-steelhead.markdown

 <figcaption>The author Jason Swingen using a Snap-T spey cast to cast a fly across the Bois Brule River.</figcaption>
 </figure>

 Swinging flies is simply a form of streamer fishing, but was invented to solve a basic and common problem.
 Many rivers have obstructions (trees and brush) along the river that make it extremely difficult to back-cast without getting hung up.
-So, instead of using a standard overhead cast, a new type of line was designed that instead of a single integrated fly line, the combination of a running line, shooting head, and sink tip allowed anglers to cast across the river using a *spey cast* with minimal backcasting room.
+So, instead of using a standard overhead cast, a new type of integrated line was designed combining a running line, shooting head, and sink tip which allowed anglers to cast across the river using a *spey cast* with minimal back-casting room.
 Along with a new style of line, new forms of spey casts were developed to allow for an extremely efficient way to cast and your flies across the river no matter what direction the water was flowing and what obstructions may be behind you.
 The term swinging comes from the action of the fly after the cast.
 Once you cast your intruder (a specific type of streamer designed for catching steelhead on the swing) across the river the current will swing it back to your side and hopefully in front of a fish!

 There is quite a bit more that you can learn including the different types of two-handed rods (spey and switch), the different types of shooting heads (skagit and scandi), and even fly design for steelhead streamers.
-Those will all be covered in future articles, but first you this is all something that you should try out.
+Those will all be covered in future articles, but first if this is all something that you should try out.

 ### Progressing as an angler